Dana L. Christensen

-Dana Lewis Christensen (born May 23, 1951) is a United States district judge of the United States District Court for the District of Montana.
+Dana Lewis Christensen (born May 23, 1951) is a senior United States district judge of the United States District Court for the District of Montana.

 Education

-Christensen earned a Bachelor of Arts degree in 1973 from Stanford University and a Juris Doctor in 1976 from the University of Montana School of Law.
+Christensen earned a Bachelor of Arts degree in history in 1973 from Stanford University and a Juris Doctor in 1976 from the University of Montana School of Law.

-Professional career
+Career

-Christensen had worked in private practice at various firms in Montana since 1977.
+Christensen worked in private practice at various firms in Montana from 1977 to 2011.
 He was a civil litigator and a named partner at a firm in Kalispell, Montana from 1996 to 2011.
 Among other things, he worked in the area of insurance defense.

 Federal judicial service

-On May 4, 2011, President Obama nominated Christensen to a seat on the United States District Court for the District of Montana that was vacated by Judge Donald W. Molloy, who assumed senior status in August 2011.
+On May 4, 2011, President Barack Obama nominated Christensen to a vacant seat on the United States District Court for the District of Montana.
+The seat was vacated by Judge Donald W. Molloy, who assumed senior status in August 2011.
 Christensen's nomination was reported from the United States Senate Committee on the Judiciary on October 6, 2011.
 The Senate confirmed his nomination on December 5, 2011, by voice vote.
 He received his commission on December 6, 2011.
-He served as Chief Judge from March 19, 2013, to March 19, 2020.
+He served as chief judge from March 19, 2013 to March 19, 2020.
+He took senior status on November 7, 2025.